lcsavb/django_blog/README.md

 This is a simple blog.

-I am coding it as a Python and Django refresher.
+Coded it as a Python and Django refresher.